dechamps/videojitter/INSTRUMENT.md

 details.

 If you don't have a suitable input, look for an audio interface that provides one.
-You can usually just search for something like "USB audio" on Amazon and pick the cheapest result you can find.
+You can usually just search for something like "USB audio" on [Amazon][amazon-usb] and pick the cheapest result you can find.
 Even dirt-cheap, no-name garbage devices should work just fine and their specs will still be overkill for videojitter.
 USB interfaces as cheap as $10 have been shown to work.

 If you have multiple inputs at your disposal, the best approach is to experiment and pick the one that provides the best results, i.e. the least [noise][] and